 64 Sherbrook St, Winnipeg, MB R3C 2B3

 When Thom Bargen opened down the street from my old apartment in Winnipeg, I knew it was love at first sight.
-My first cup from Thom Bargen was purchased mid-fight with Greg, when I left our apartment in tears and in serious need of a pick-me-up… and then I discovered that I left my wallet at home.
+My first cup from Thom Bargen was purchased mid-fight with G, when I left our apartment in tears and in serious need of a pick-me-up… and then I discovered that I left my wallet at home.
 Despite (and perhaps because of) my disheveled appearance, the guys behind the counter let me grab the two coffees to go on credit.
 I still credit Thom Bargen for saving my relationship on that day.

 468 Main St, Winnipeg, MB R2H 1E9